TeoIlie/TeoIlie.github.io/README.md

 1. Images are automatically converted to `.webp` using the script `npm run comp`.
 They are served in a `<picture>` tag, with `.jpg` fallback.
 2. Videos are manually converted to `.webm` using **Handbrake**, with custom preset **Web-WebM**.
 They are served in a `<video>` tag, with `.mp4` fallback also generated in **Handbrake** using **Web-MP4** custom preset.
+3. Ideal image resolution for the web is 72 px/inch, but can be resized slightly compared the bounding box to look better
+4. Excellent guide for serving responsive images - https://developer.mozilla.org/en-US/docs/Web/HTML/Guides/Responsive_images

 **Local performance testing**